- Guides Choice trip in Ecuador

 The best method to acclimatize is to hike up to altitude, then come back down and rest.
 Days 3 and 4 were acclimatization hiking days - today is the rest day to allow our bodies to maximize our acclimatization.
 This morning we will sleep in and have a leisurely breakfast.
 After breakfast we will pack our day bags and board our transportation to the village of Saquisili.
 One of the largest Kichwa markets takes place in Saquisili and we will enjoy the town, the market and have the opportunity to do some souvenir shopping.
 If the Saquisili market is not running on the day we have scheduled, we will head to the market in village of Machachi.
 We will have lunch at the market and then head back to our cozy lodge for some free time before dinner.
 Your guides will deliver the plan for the next day.

 After breakfast we will set off to hike the North peak of Illiniza.
 The Illinizas consist of 2 peaks that sit right behind our lodge, and used to form one large caldera of an ancient volcano.
 Over time, the mountain has separated, creating the two individual peaks.
-The hike is moderate and finishes with an exhilarating and easy climb to the summit.
-Today’s hike takes roughly 6 hours and our guides will prepare a picnic lunch on the mountain.
+The ascent is moderate but may include the use of crampons near the top if it has snowed and finishes with an exhilarating and easy climb to the summit.
+Today’s hike takes roughly 7-8 hours and our guides will prepare a picnic lunch on the mountain.
 After summiting, we will return back to the lodge for hot showers, dinner and the plan for the next day.

 Around midnight we will wake with a cup of coffee or tea and a snack for fuel.
 We then get suited up to start our initial ascent up the mountain.
 We start our ascent nice and slow and keep the same pace throughout the hike.
 Slow and steady is the name of the game!
 We generally reach the summit by sunrise, take some photos, celebrate and most likely hang out for 10-20 minutes.
 It’s cold up here but absolutely beautiful!
 We then begin our descent, which generally takes about 3 hours.
 Upon arrival back at the Rufugio, we will have breakfast, then hike down to the car park, where we meet our transportation.
 Subsequently, we will drive to the Papallacta Hot Springs for some very well-deserved rest and relaxation, and this is where we will stay the night.
 What an amazing experience this week has been!